What time of day are mosquitos most active

 Why Should You Care About Mosquito Activity?

-With the recent increases in West Nile virus and Zika virus reports, knowing when mosquitoes are active can help keep you and your family safe.
-For thousands of years, mosquitoes have spread malaria, dengue fever, yellow fever and more.
+With the recent increases in West Nile virus and Zika virus reports, knowing when mosquitoes are active can help keep you and your family safe from these and other illnesses.
+For thousands of years, mosquitoes have spread malaria, dengue fever, yellow fever and other diseases.
 Some estimates suggest that mosquitoes have contributed to half of all human deaths throughout recorded history, thanks to the efficient way they infect people with malaria while they feed.

 Do Mosquitoes Have a Season?

-When colder months arrive, some mosquito breeds die off while others hibernate, especially when temperatures are around 50 degrees Fahrenheit or lower.
+When colder months arrive, some mosquito breeds die off while others hibernate.
+When temperatures are around 50 degrees Fahrenheit or lower, you may notice fewer mosquitoes come out, but those temps don't mean they are completely gone.
 Once temperatures consistently stay above 50 degrees Fahrenheit, hibernating adult mosquitoes begin to emerge and their winter eggs hatch.

 The U.S. experiences mosquito "booms" at different times in varying regions due to local temperatures and climate conditions.
-Some southern states get no break from mosquito activity, while New England and the Pacific Northwest may only see a shorter season from late spring to early autumn.
+Some southern states get little to no break from mosquito activity, while New England and the Pacific Northwest may only see a shorter mosquito season from late spring to early autumn.

 How Can You Avoid Mosquitoes at Night or During Skeeter Season?

 Most people don't do anything about mosquitoes until itchy bug bites appear.
-If you wait until mosquitoes hatch or emerge from hibernation, you're fighting a losing battle rather than solving the issue before it starts.
+If you wait until mosquito eggs hatch or when they emerge from hibernation, you're fighting a losing battle, rather than preventing the issue before it starts.

 Work with an experienced pest control company like MosquitoNix® to begin your prevention plan early.
 We can set up strategic misting systems around your property or schedule fogging services before events.
 Our experts can help eradicate mosquitoes from their hibernation and breeding grounds before they become a problem.

-Contact your local MosquitoNix service team online or call us at (855) 808-2847 today to schedule a free consultation and stop mosquitoes before they become a nuisance.
+Contact your local MosquitoNix service team online or call us at (855) 808-2847 today to schedule a free consultation to stop mosquitoes before they become a nuisance.

 Mosquito Activity FAQ